hilsawh/sawh-research-group/content/authors/admin/_index.md

 user_groups:
   - assistant professor
   - researchers

 ---

-Ahilya Sawh is an Assistant Professor in the Department of Biochemistry at the University of Toronto.
+Ahilya Sawh is an Assistant Professor in the Department of Biochemistry at the University of Toronto, starting May 2023.
+{style="text-align: justify;"}

+{{< figure src="sawh_trajectory.jpg" caption="sawh trajectory" numbered="false" >}}